google/go-cloud/internal/docs/design.md

 Driver implementations should:

--   Return the raw errors from the underlying provider, and not wrap them in `fmt.Errorf` calls, so that they can be exposed to end users via `As`.
+-   Return the raw errors from the underlying provider, and not wrap them in `fmt.Errorf` calls, so that they can be exposed to end users via `ErrorAs`.

 ### Concrete Types